Skip navigation

 Although Palace will be his focus on Thursday, Kai is witnessing a renaissance in Norwegian football, with the country producing its finest players since the days of Ole Gunnar Solskjaer and John Arne Riise.

-Now, Oscar Bobb at Manchester City and Antonio Nusa at Club Brugge are leading a talented new generation – plus the more obvious names.
+Now, Oscar Bobb at Manchester City and Antonio Nusa at RB Leipzig are leading a talented new generation – plus the more obvious names.

 “It seems like there is a golden generation coming through in Norway,” he says.
 “Hopefully it can translate to the national team, but Norway now have players who are top internationals.